jericson/jericson.github.io/resume.md

 build atmospheric models.
 An math class introduced me to Mathematica.
 I learned the SPSS statistics software from a cultural anthropology class.
 As much as possible, I took history and philosophy electives.
-This is when I entered the world of online communities via Usenet.
+This is also when I entered the world of online communities via Usenet.

 For more details, please see [my